Modified Marrone-Treanor dissociation model: formulation and benchmarking for diatom/atom mixtures: Approach to chemical equilibrium

-A related issue arises for the vibrational energy-chemistry transfer term.
-Evaluating Eq.~(\ref{eq:evib_chem_source_eff}) together with Eqs.~(\ref{eqn:mmt_rate_coefficient}) and (\ref{eqn:devib_nb_factor}) for the present reaction yields:
+This issue also affects the vibrational energy-chemistry coupling term.
+Evaluating Eq.~(\ref{eq:evib_chem_source_eff}) and (\ref{eq:devib_nb_factor}) together with Eq.~(\ref{eq:net_rate_ab_diss}) for the present reaction yields:

 with both non-Boltzmann factors seen to be re-scaling the coupling source term.
-As was the case for the reaction rates themselves, this does not constitute a problem during the early QSS dissociation phase, where only the forward-reaction portion contributes meaningfully to $Q_{v, r, \mathrm{AB}}^{\mathrm{chem}}$.
-However, when constant Boltzmann factors are employed they continue to incorrectly re-scale both forward and reverse vibrational energy-chemistry removal/replenishment rates even as the gas approaches thermal and chemical equilibrium.
+As was the case for the reaction rates themselves, this does not constitute a problem during the early QSS dissociation phase, where only the term for the forward reaction contributes meaningfully to $w_{\mathrm{v}, \mathrm{diss-rec}, \mathrm{AB}}^{\mathrm{chem}}$.
+However, when the same constant non-Boltzmann factors are employed regardless of the local conditions, they will continue to incorrectly re-scale both forward and reverse vibrational energy-chemistry removal/replenishment rates even as the gas is meant to approach thermal and chemical equilibrium.

-To address this problem, we use \emph{variable} non-Boltzmann factors $f_{k}^\mathrm{VNB}$ and $f_{\varepsilon}^\mathrm{VNB}$, whose values change dynamically with the local state of the gas.
-Following the approach of Singh and Schwartzentruber~\cite{singh22a} we use the reaction's nonequilibrium concentration ratio:
+To address this problem, we propose \emph{variable} non-Boltzmann factors $f_{k}^\mathrm{VNB}$ and $f_{\varepsilon}^\mathrm{VNB}$, whose values change dynamically with the local state of the gas.
+Following the approach of Singh and Schwartzentruber~\cite{singh22a} we define the reaction's nonequilibrium concentration ratio: